-When you visit your NYC dentist for cleaning, you may not realize that you are also being checked for signs of disease.
+When you visit your Long Island, NY dentist for cleaning, you may not realize that you are also being checked for signs of disease.
 The condition you probably most commonly associate with teeth is “cavities,” but gum disease is a major health problem for millions of Americans.
 Periodontitis is the result when too much bacteria builds up under the gum line and starts to eat away at your teeth.
 If it’s not properly treated, the health of your mouth can be severely compromised.

 What is gum disease?

 Gum disease is the result of bacteria that collects on the teeth and below the gums in the form of plaque and tartar.
 There are several symptoms and stages of gum disease, each one progressively worse than the previous.
 If left untreated, the bacteria can start to dissolve your teeth and your gums.
 The longer it is not cleaned, the more serious it becomes.
 It can even dissolve the roots that hold the teeth in place.
 At this point, your teeth could start to fall out completely.

 The two categories of gum disease are as follows:

 Gingivitis can come on rather quickly.
 In some cases it may take only a few days for your gums to get infected and start bleeding.
 At this stage, the bacteria has released toxins into the gum tissue that causes inflammation and the breaking down of cells.
 Luckily, since it is so early in the disease process, it can be reversed with good brushing and flossing.

 Once you are suffering from gingivitis, things can progress quickly to periodontitis.
 This stage is when the tissue and bone that support your teeth start to become permanently damaged.
 Pockets of bacteria below your gum line form, and it becomes too difficult to clean out food and plaque buildup from those pockets.
 Proper brushing habits can pause the progression of the damage, but to improve it will most likely require the intervention of a dentist.